 - Sustainability – including the conservation of soil and bush land, reforestation/afforestation, biodiversity and the protection of water resources

-The term “CPA” (Crop Protection Agent) refers to any chemical that might be used on or around growing tobacco, stored tobacco and tobacco products and in or around tobacco product manufacturing facilities.
+“CPA” (Crop Protection Agents) are chemicals that are used in the production of tobacco (and other crops).
+A strict adherence to its storage, application and disposal is essential at all times.
+CNT has training programmes in place to ensure that the associated dangers with CPAs are avoided and limited as much as possible.
 Tobacco, like any crop, is prone to attack from pests and disease.
-CPAs include any chemical that is used to control a crop disease or pest.
 To limit damage affecting yield or quality, any integrated pest management program (IPM) may require judicious use of CPAs.
 CPA management shall ensure that appropriate CPAs are only used when needed and in accord with their labelled instructions, by trained personnel using appropriate personal protective equipment.
 CPA management shall document correct CPA use and a plan for reduced usage.
-To ensure compliance with a changing regulatory environment, continuous education and testing programs are conducted to emphasize safety and stress that non-approved CPAs are not to be used.

 CPA Residues shall be monitored regularly, not limited to Coresta GRLs.
 Only approved CPAs for tobacco will be used.
 Farmers are trained to ensure only approved levels of CPAs are applied and used in a technically correct way.
-Alternative methods of crop protection shall be supported through our IPM concept and the preferred methods will be implemented.
-The prime objective for CNT is using the lowest level of CPAs possible in obtaining the best yield ratio.
-To ensure a reduction in the CPA usage we introduced a scouting model to our farmers in which they have to monitor the diseases prior to using CPAs.
-Furthermore we are continuously working on alternative methods of controlling pests and diseases.
+Alternative methods of crop protection shall be supported through the IPM concept and the preferred methods will be implemented.

 CNT is an active member of the Coresta Sub-Group “Pest and Sanitation Management in Stored Tobacco”.
 The Group is dealing with all aspects of combating the different infections of stored tobacco.